ZigbeeFETSC/Ultrasonic-Sensor-Based-Toll-Gate/README.md

 5. Usage

 ## Introduction
 The Ultrasonic Sensor Based Troll Gate is a simple system that can be used to block trolls from entering certain areas.
 The system consists of an ultrasonic sensor, an Arduino board, and a gate mechanism.
 The ultrasonic sensor is used to detect the distance of any approaching objects.
-When an object is detected within a certain distance, the gate will automatically close to block the troll's path.
-Once the troll moves away from the sensor, the gate will automatically open again.
+When an object is detected within a certain distance, the gate will automatically close to block the toll's path.
+Once the toll moves away from the sensor, the gate will automatically open again.

 This project can be used in a variety of settings, such as private properties, museums, and theme parks, where a gate system is needed to prevent unauthorized access.